kyxyes/notegw/README.md

 #Next functions
 >I will extend some new functions to this platform, so my plan for next stage will be:

-- add 'like' button to each shared notes
+- Add 'like' button to each shared notes
 - Categories according to different tags